8 plants to prune in November for healthy trees, shrubs, and perennials

 Delphiniums are hugely-popular cottage garden plants, loved for their tall, statuesque flowers that attract bees and other pollinators.
 Their upright blooms come in many different shades and will come to the fore in June and July, with deadheading capable of giving you a second display come late summer.

 At the end of the growing season, it is best to cut back delphiniums once the leaves have started to die back.
 While many perennials can have foliage or seedheads that can look beautiful left as part of winter garden ideas, delphiniums are not so blessed.
-The plants tend to flop and look unsightly, so are best cut all the way back to the ground.
+The plants tend to flop and look unsightly, so are best cut back to the ground.
 The debris can be used to make compost, providing it shows no signs of any fungal diseases.

 7. Brugmansia